sanshxx/DentOS/README.md

 - ✅ **Staff Profiles** with qualifications and role-based access
 - ✅ **Document Management** with file uploads and downloads
 - ✅ **Communication System** with SMS and email tracking
+- ✅ **Drug Inventory** with comprehensive drug catalog and categories
+- ✅ **Prescription Management** with complete medication lifecycle tracking

 ### 🔐 User Roles & Access Levels